yenchiah/project-website-template/README.md

 Here are several planned features that will be add in the future:

-- A slideshow block for showing images or vides
+- A slideshow block for showing images or videos
 - A footer at the bottom